 It’s tempting to put transitional events onto the plates of existing staff.
 But, let’s face it, most departments are already understaffed.
 For example, your internal IT team handles core business processes like onboarding new employees, data security, compliance and day-to-day help desk issues.
 They generally do not have enough capacity to implement and manage the additional challenges presented by large or specialized projects.

-Logically, pharma IT leaders hire a third-party IT partner with the experience and expertise to guide them through transitions.
+Logically, life science IT leaders hire a third-party IT partner with the experience and expertise to guide them through transitions.
 The IT partner must be trusted, cost effective and have the ability to meet stringent deadlines.

 Selecting the right IT provider is critical to successfully making these transitions.
 Here are the top 4 considerations when hiring an IT partner: